-We don’t yet have details about when the three lounges will open, but Chase has promised more details, as well as more locations, in the future.
+We don't yet have details about when the three lounges will open, but Chase has promised more details and locations in the future.

 Again, it's impossible to say what your lounge experience will be like at a Chase Sapphire Lounge until we hear more from Chase.